BloomTech-Labs/forest-fire-watch-ios/README.md

 -    User can log in and add multiple addresses.
 They can also set a distance from that address where the app will provide data about wild fires.
 -    User can see wildfires within the range they set.
--    Application will alert user when  fire is withing their set radius by push notification.
+-    Application will alert user when  fire is within their set radius by push notification.

 ## Requirements